 Overall, I am narrowing my focus of activities.
 I made a list of things I love, things I need to do and things I do but don’t serve me.
 The last being the activities that have been shown the door.
 Compulsive social media watching?
 Gone.
 People pleasing?
 Gone but on the watch list – that’s a tough habit to break.
 Showering?
 Kidding.

 Fingers crossed the newer, streamlined me will do less flapping and more living.

 Rest assured, friends, making awesome but simple food totally made the cut and this spicy eggplant stir-fry is one of my new favourite things to eat and it’s Husband approved.

 YOUR INSPIRED SPICY EGGPLANT STIR-FRY

 Originally inspired by Neil Perry’s Pork and Eggplant Stir-fry recipe, this vegan version morphed in to something lighter, healthier and so much happier with the addition of ENOKI mushroom “noodles”.
-Even if you don’t like mushrooms, I recommend checking out some Asian varieties like enoki or my beloved oyster mushrooms.
-I use them in my vegan po’boys and authentic tikka masala recipes as meat substitutes and they are BRILLIANT.
+Even if you don’t like mushrooms – my Vegan Kimchi Crispy Mushrooms Burgers may change your mind – I recommend checking out some Asian varieties like enoki or my beloved oyster mushrooms.
+I use them in my Vegan Po’boy Recipe and Mushroom & Chickpea Tikka Masala recipes as meat substitutes and they are BRILLIANT.
 If you’re open to it, Asian mushrooms can change your vegan game.